Oliver Pusztai

-Oliver Pusztai (born 14 October 1981, in Szombathely) is a Hungarian football player.
+Oliver Pusztai (born 14 October 1981) is a Hungarian football coach (with an UEFA A Licence since 2021) and a former professional player.

 Club career

 Hungary

 Pusztai started his professional career at age 18 at his hometown club Szombathelyi Haladás in 1999.
 After a short break in the Hungarian 2nd division (NB2) with Büki TK and as a member of the Hungary national under-21 football team, he made a move in 2002 to BFC Siófok and played again in the highest league of Hungary (NB1).
 In 2003 Pusztai get a contract from the ruling champion MTK Budapest and goes in the Hungarian capital city.
 In the same year he played in the UEFA Champions League qualification against HJK Helsinki and Celtic Glasgow and later in UEFA Cup against Dinamo Zagreb.

 In 2004 Pusztai moved to Győri ETO FC and played there 2 seasons.
 Than till 2008 he was player and an important member of a small-budget club, Rákospalotai EAC in Budapest and successfully escaped twice the relegation.